PSY329F2024/Casey-Zhang-Portfolio/README.md

 # Casey Zhang's Portfolio

 ## About me 📖
 Hi everyone!
 I’m Casey, a fourth-year student in the psychology research specialist program at the University of Toronto.
-I am interested in the intersections in research between social psychology, morality, and the law.
-In the future, I aim to pursue law school and conduct research on criminal justice procedure.

 ## Research Interests 🧠
 - Moral psychology